ephraimpei/chatterbox/readme.md

 ## Summary

-Chatterbox is a social-themed chat app which uses the latest technologies such as WebSockets to enable the chat feature.
+Chatterbox is a slack-like chat app which uses the latest technologies such as WebSockets to enable the chat feature.

 ### Languages

 * Python
 * JavaScript
 * HTML
 * SASS/CSS

 ### Frameworks

 * Flask
-* React.js
+* React and Flux

 ### Libraries and Technologies

 * Node technologies
   + Webpack
   + jQuery
   + ReactRouter
 * Python technologies
-  + MongoEngine (MongoDB wrapper)
+  + MongoEngine
   + BCrypt
-  + Flask-Script (Shell for dev servers)
+  + Flask-Script
+  + Flask-WTForms
+  + Flask-SocketIO
 * DB technologies
   + MongoDB

 ### App features

 You can:
 - Create an account with an avatar
 - Log in / Log out (demo account available too)
-- Search and friend other users
-- Accept and/or reject friend requests
-- Chat with any of your friends
+- Chat in a global chat room
-- Search for chat messages
+- Search for other users and start a private chat room